 bankAccount accountTarget = new bankAccount(0);

 Looks harmless.
 After a complex operation, the account’s state needs to be validated.
 Even more so, it’s part of the “unit of work” we’re testing, and the assertions are on the same object.
-So, there’s no apparent rule against not using two asserts.
+So, there’s no apparent rule against not using two asserts in a single unit test.

-What happens, months from now, when the test fails because the first assert fails?
+What happens, months from now, when the unit test fails because the first assert fails?

 We’ll see in the build report: “getBalance_AfterTransfer_SrcAccountDecremented failed“.
 The reported reason would be that the source account wasn’t valid.